Survival options for kidnapping victims to escape.

 What preemptive survival self-defense is possible?
 Attacking him while he's driving in order to crash the car is the best way to crash his plans as well.

 While the car is moving very slowly, cause it to crash into almost anything, such as bushes, trees, curbs, an empty parked car or a ditch, while also trying, as best she can, to avoid a serious car-crash or harming innocent people.
 And, if not wearing a seat belt, just before the crash, trying to curl into a ball on the floor to minimize her injuries.
 Timing her actions to be most effective, such as when safe havens or police are nearby, she can:

 1. Turn off the ignition key to kill the engine at a crucial time

 – causing the car to “lock up” (suddenly slowing down with the power

 steering virtually "freezing").

-2. Grab the steering wheel at a crucial time (such as when he’s turning a corner).
+2. Grab the steering wheel at a crucial time (such as when he’s slowly turning a corner).

-3. Step on his foot while it’s on the accelerator (at a crucial time).
+3. If possible, step on his foot while it’s on the accelerator (at a crucial time).

 4. Attack his eyes – as in the Clinch-Attack in Fighting Strategies.